-According to Chinese Medicine, both the observation of the tongue and palpation of the radial (wrist) pulse provide insight to the functioning of the internal organs.
+According to Chinese Medicine, the observation of the tongue and palpation of the radial (wrist) pulses and abdomen provide insight to the functioning of the internal organs.
 Your tongue will be observed for color, shape, demarcations, coating, and moisture.
-Similarly, 3 fingers will be placed on each wrist to detect your pulse's strength, depth, rate, and overall quality.
-Again, these pieces of data relay information in a micro/macrocosm portrayal of the functioning of your internal organs.
+Three fingers will be placed on each wrist to detect your pulse's strength, depth, rate, and overall quality.
+The abdomen is palpated for temperature, areas of laxity, tightness, hardness, pulsations, emptiness and fullness.

 What to Wear / Eat / Etc.

 Please wear relatively loose-fitting clothes.
 Pants should comfortably roll up to the knees, and shirt sleeves up to the elbows.
 Exam gowns are provided when necessary.
 You should eat 30 - 90 minutes prior to coming.
 You should not be full from a meal, intoxicated, or have had recent sexual intercourse.
 Please refrain from wearing perfumes, colognes, and fragrances as other patients may be sensitive to the scent.

 One difference between Chinese Medicine and modern Western medicine is the different questions that are asked during the initial and follow-up intakes.
 Inquiries into body systems that may seem unrelated to your current symptoms are included because they provide information about your constitutional tendencies and presenting patterns.

 How Many Treatments Will I Need?